aolaleye/bamazon/README.md

-# Bamazon - A MySQL/Node Application
+# Bamazon - MySQL/Node Application

 #### Overview
 This application utilizes MySQL and Node to simulate an Amazon-like storefront.
 The app ranges from Customer level - where it takes in orders from customers and depletes stock from the store's inventory - to Supervisor level - where it tracks overhead costs across the store's departments and outputs a SQL Table in the terminal.